Anatomical ROI analysis

 asegstats2table \ --subjects 004 021 040 067 080 092 \ --segno 3007 3021 3022 4022 \ --stats wmparc.stats \ --tablefile wmparc.vol.table

-This section demonstrates how to create a table of the surface area of each cortical parcellation in the Desikan atlas (surface area is the default measure).
+This section explains how to create a table of the surface area of each cortical parcellation in the Desikan atlas (surface area is the default measure).

 aparcstats2table --hemi lh \ --subjects 004 021 040 067 080 092 \ --tablefile lh.aparc.area.table

-The purpose of this section is to show how to change the summary measure (in this case, to thickness) and the parcellation atlas (to Destrieux's atlas).
+The purpose of this section is to show how to change the summary measure and the parcellation atlas.

 aparcstats2table --hemi lh \ --subjects 004 021 040 067 080 092 \ --meas thickness \ --parc aparc.a2009s \ --tablefile lh.aparc.a2009.thickness.table

 You can now load the resulting table into a spreadsheet.